BA Primary Education with English (QTS)

-Gain the confidence to enthuse primary school pupils with a love of English, whilst developing your own knowledge of literature with BA Primary Education with English Specialism (QTS).
+Gain the confidence to enthuse primary school pupils with a love of English while developing your own knowledge of literature with BA Primary Education with English Specialism (QTS).

 You will have the opportunity to carry out placements throughout this course.
 These will take place within local schools that the Institute of Education has active relationships with.
 Whilst there you will be mentored by a teacher and linked to a university tutor, who will provide you with additional support.